eslint/archive-website/_posts/2021-06-08-whats-coming-in-eslint-8.0.0.md

 The following changes are important to understand as we move towards v8.0.0.

-### Dropping support for Node.js v10.x and 13.x
+### Dropping support for Node.js v10.x, 13.x, and 15.x

-Node.js v10.x end-of-life was April 30, 2021 and Node.js v13.x end-of-life was June 1, 2021.
-As a result, ESLint v8.0.0 [removes support](https://github.com/eslint/eslint/issues/14023) for both of these Node.js versions.
+Node.js v10.x end-of-life was April 30, 2021, Node.js v13.x end-of-life was June 1, 2020, and Node.js v15.x end-of-life is this month (June 2021).
+As a result, ESLint v8.0.0 [removes support](https://github.com/eslint/eslint/issues/14023) for all three of these Node.js versions.

 ### Removing the `codeframe` and `table` formatters